-For questions regarding this information or how you can get involved in decisions regarding the water system, please contact Public Works Director - Marc Van Wyk at 641-891-9800.
-Copies of this report are available at www.MonroeIA.com, the Monroe City Hall at 206 W. Sherman Street and the Monroe Public Library at 416 S. Buchanan Street in Monroe.
+For questions regarding this information or how you can get involved in decisions regarding the water system, please contact MONROE WATER SUPPLY at 641-891-9800.
 This report will not be mailed.
+Copies are available at MONROEIA.com, the Monroe Public Library at 416 S. Buchanan Street or the Monroe City Hall at 206 W. Sherman Street.
+Monroe City Council Meetings are held the 2nd Monday of each month.